 Global] Cap” means, at any time, the amount of the EU Guarantee allocated to the [insert the name(s) of the relevant Financial Product(s)], as set out in Article 21.3 [of the Agreement] increased with the Buffer as set out in Article 13.2 [of the Agreement], less:

-(i) the aggregate Guaranteed Sums claimed from the Commission in accordance with Article 13.4 [of the Agreement], and
+the aggregate Guaranteed Sums claimed from the Commission in accordance with Article 13.4 [of the Agreement], and

+the relevant amount released in accordance with Article 13.7 [of the Agreement] (for the avoidance of doubt, including the relevant amount of the Buffer), and

-(ii) the aggregate amounts notified by the Implementing Partner in accordance with Article 12.1 of Annex I, and
+the aggregate amounts notified by the Implementing Partner in accordance with Article 12.1 of Annex I, and

-(iii) any De-committed or Cancelled Amounts of an Equity Operation after the end of the Signature Period and the corresponding amount of the Buffer in accordance with Article 5.2 of Annex I.
+any De-committed or Cancelled Amounts of an Equity Operation after the end of the Signature Period increased with the corresponding amount of the Buffer in accordance with Article 5.3 of Annex I.

 “Buffer” means a portion of the EU Guarantee as defined in Article 13.2 [of the Agreement].